 Newcomers and trauma

-Some newcomers may have been exposed to trauma due to experiences prior, during, or after the immigration process.
-Whether it was being involved in civil unrest, acts or war, violence, the loss or separation of family, friends and colleagues, it’s important to recognize the impact that trauma can have on an individual, even when that trauma may appear to be behind them.
+Some newcomers may have been exposed to trauma due to experiences prior, during or after the immigration process.
+Whether it was being involved in civil unrest, war, violence, or the loss of or separation from family, friends and colleagues, it’s important to recognize the impact that trauma can have on an individual, even when that trauma may appear to be behind them.

-Workplace Trauma includes information for policy development, leader strategies, and tips to support employees.
+Trauma in organizations includes information for policy development, leader strategies and tips to support employees.